orsinium-labs/regexer/README.md

 [ [📄 docs](https://pkg.go.dev/github.com/orsinium-labs/regexer) ] [ [🐙 github](https://github.com/orsinium-labs/regexer) ]

 Go package with more powerful, flexible, and safe API for regular expressions.
+The main idea is to use the Go 1.24+ iterators to make finding/replacing submatches flexible, low-memory, and stoppable.

 Features: